The Deployment Wizard guides you step-by-step to quickly adopt your use case.

 Step 4: What’s Next - select Turn on Use Case.

 Your instance is disabled until you finish the wizard.
-Clicking Turn on Use Case starts the fetching process and runs the playbooks and automations.
+Clicking Turn on Use Case starts the fetching process and runs the playbooks and scripts.